eduardocholuck/binary-classification--PPGEEC2318/README.md

 For more details, please see this [notebook](model_train.ipynb).

-Special thanks to the original dataset contributors and Luísa Christina de Souza that helped me with the project.
+Special thanks to the original dataset contributors and [Luísa Christina de Souza](https://github.com/luisachristina) who helped me with this project.